origadmin/runtime/.github/CODE_OF_CONDUCT.md

-* Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+* Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

 * Community leaders have the right and responsibility to remove, edit, or reject